john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 {% asset_img terminal.jpg %}
 See the right-angle icon on the screen?
 I want you to type this magic text after the right-angle then press enter key: `console.log('Hello, world!');`:
 {% asset_img hello-world.jpg %}
 Boom!
 You've written your first program and it works like a charm!
-Tell me how much time did you spend?
-It's less than 10 minutes right?
+It's as simple as doing that and this must have taken you only less than 10 minutes.
 In your first program, you used the JavaScript programming language.
 You used the `console` object, called its `log` function, and passed the text "Hello, world!" to it.
 After hitting enter, the browser execute the code you wrote, print the message "Hello, world!" in the terminal.

 Take a break!
 Let's take a look at five uses of programming languages: